NCWIT Aspirations in Computing Collegiate Award

 Additional Rules and Processes

-- The application includes essays, short answer questions, a project presentation, and recommendation form from a project advisor.
+- The Preliminary Round application includes essays, short answer questions, and letter of recommendation from a project advisor; The Finalist Round application includes a project presentation.

 - All applications will be reviewed by industry technical professionals, using a scoring rubric.